parkpfaf76/golang-of-life/README.md

 # Summary

 Game of life implementation in go.
 Starting simple with desktop app for user to play game of life on 100x100 grid.
-Will iternate on design to make game more configurable for different types of experimentation.
+Will iterate on design to make game more configurable for different types of experimentation.

 ## Future plans